mvallim/kubernetes-under-the-hood/documentation/kube-masters-external-etcd.md

-   [control-plane] Creating static Pod manifest for "kube-apiserver" [control-plane] Creating static Pod manifest for "kube-controller-manager" [control-plane] Creating static Pod manifest for "kube-scheduler" [wait-control-plane] Waiting for the kubelet to boot up the control plane as static Pods from directory "/etc/kubernetes/anifests".
+   [control-plane] Creating static Pod manifest for "kube-apiserver" [control-plane] Creating static Pod manifest for "kube-controller-manager" [control-plane] Creating static Pod manifest for "kube-scheduler" [wait-control-plane] Waiting for the kubelet to boot up the control plane as static Pods from directory "/etc/kubernetes/manifests".
 This can take up to 4m0s
-   [apiclient] All control plane components are healthy after 20.509626 seconds [upload-config] Storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [kubelet] Creating a ConfigMap "kubelet-config-1.15" in namespace kube-system with the configuration for the kubelets in the luster
+   [apiclient] All control plane components are healthy after 19.007819 seconds [upload-config] Storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [kubelet] Creating a ConfigMap "kubelet-config-1.15" in namespace kube-system with the configuration for the kubelets in the cluster
-   [upload-certs] Storing the certificates in Secret "kubeadm-certs" in the "kube-system" Namespace [upload-certs] Using certificate key:
-   7e5faf2632e924ab1baa6a1fd0cf4fb5243acb5ef0a40c69ed2039cd9468dbb0
-   [mark-control-plane] Marking the node kube-mast01 as control-plane by adding the label "node-role.kubernetes.io/master=''" [mark-control-plane] Marking the node kube-mast01 as control-plane by adding the taints [node-role.kubernetes.io/master:NoSchedule]
+   [upload-certs] Storing the certificates in Secret "kubeadm-certs" in the "kube-system" Namespace [upload-certs] Using certificate key: b5a06f76e402d5d85ae459a66b7f8845eb76bf5afb45a8e45e52e0d81f166b8b [mark-control-plane] Marking the node kube-mast01 as control-plane by adding the label "node-role.kubernetes.io/master=''" [mark-control-plane] Marking the node kube-mast01 as control-plane by adding the taints [node-role.kubernetes.io/master:NoSchedule]
-   [bootstrap-token] Using token: 6xy7kn.y6j54yd9gixmz360 [bootstrap-token] Configuring bootstrap tokens, cluster-info ConfigMap, RBAC Roles [bootstrap-token] configured RBAC rules to allow Node Bootstrap tokens to post CSRs in order for nodes to get long term ertificate credentials
+   [bootstrap-token] Using token: whkzcy.0ryz5ta7kzndpnv0 [bootstrap-token] Configuring bootstrap tokens, cluster-info ConfigMap, RBAC Roles [bootstrap-token] configured RBAC rules to allow Node Bootstrap tokens to post CSRs in order for nodes to get long term certificate credentials
    [bootstrap-token] configured RBAC rules to allow the csrapprover controller automatically approve CSRs from a Node Bootstrap Token
    [bootstrap-token] configured RBAC rules to allow certificate rotation for all node client certificates in the cluster [bootstrap-token] Creating the "cluster-info" ConfigMap in the "kube-public" namespace [addons] Applied essential addon: CoreDNS
    [addons] Applied essential addon: kube-proxy
    Your Kubernetes control-plane has initialized successfully!
    To start using your cluster, you need to run the following as a regular user:
      mkdir -p $HOME/.kube
      sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
      sudo chown $(id -u):$(id -g) $HOME/.kube/config
    You should now deploy a pod network to the cluster.
    Run "kubectl apply -f [podnetwork].yaml" with one of the options listed at:
      https://kubernetes.io/docs/concepts/cluster-administration/addons/
    You can now join any number of the control-plane node running the following command on each as root:

-     kubeadm join 192.168.4.20:6443 --token 5e7aaq.ejvnu55qqxst7czz \
+     kubeadm join 192.168.4.20:6443 --token whkzcy.0ryz5ta7kzndpnv0 \
-       --discovery-token-ca-cert-hash sha256:457f6e849077f9c0a6ed8ad6517c91bfa4f48080c141dda34c3650fc3b1a99fd \
+       --discovery-token-ca-cert-hash sha256:795301309c1ac56707e1d882526c4e5d82e29f1f1f6cfdee5e0f5bc3b4629077 \
-       --control-plane --certificate-key 039bae4efd18d7692139f1101fedc877f68c1b4f3a7aa247d4703a764cc98131
+       --control-plane --certificate-key b5a06f76e402d5d85ae459a66b7f8845eb76bf5afb45a8e45e52e0d81f166b8b
    Please note that the certificate-key gives access to cluster sensitive data, keep it secret!
-   As a safeguard, uploaded-certs will be deleted in two hours; If necessary, you can use
-    "kubeadm init phase upload-certs --upload-certs" to reload certs afterward.
+   As a safeguard, uploaded-certs will be deleted in two hours; If necessary, you can use "kubeadm init phase upload-certs --upload-certs" to reload certs afterward.

-   Then you can join any number of worker nodes by running the following on each as root:

-   kubeadm join 192.168.4.20:6443 --token 5e7aaq.ejvnu55qqxst7czz \
+   Then you can join any number of worker nodes by running the following on each as root: kubeadm join 192.168.4.20:6443 --token whkzcy.0ryz5ta7kzndpnv0 \
-       --discovery-token-ca-cert-hash sha256:457f6e849077f9c0a6ed8ad6517c91bfa4f48080c141dda34c3650fc3b1a99fd
+       --discovery-token-ca-cert-hash sha256:795301309c1ac56707e1d882526c4e5d82e29f1f1f6cfdee5e0f5bc3b4629077
    ```

 3. Finish configuring the cluster and query the state of nodes and pods